basil-ahmed/Wearables/Assignment4.md

 # Blog 4
-## Findings with my Partner about color Yellow and Garment District
+## Findings with my Partner about the color Yellow and Garment District

 **Commonalities:**